Differential ML with a Difference: Dealing with Discontinuities

 \subsection{Barrier Options}

 Barrier options introduce a discontinuity that depends on the path of the underlying, rather than on the terminal value alone.
-We consider a down-and-out call option where the barrier is monitored at an intermediate time $T_1$ and the option expires at $T_2$.
+We consider a down-and-out call option where the barrier is monitored at intermediate times $T_1,\dots,T_{n-1}$ and the option expires at $T_n$.
 The payoff is given by